JosephEcklund/ruby-basics/README.md

-# This is a practice repository for learning basic ruby programming #
+# This is a practice repository for learning basic ruby programming.
+I am pushing each exercise I complete from Launch School RB100 #